Skip to main content

 A Massachusetts law prevented the distribution of contraceptives to unmarried people to prevent pregnancy.
 At Boston University, a lecturer, William Baird, distributed contraceptives to an unmarried teacher, making it a crime under state law.

-Baird was convicted but filed an appeal resulting in a partial overturn.
-Baird still faced conviction for distributing contraceptives, so he filed a petition which the Federal District Court refused, forcing Baird to appeal once again.
+Baird was convicted but filed an appeal, which resulted in a partial overturn.
+Baird still faced conviction for distributing contraceptives, so he filed a petition, which the Federal District Court refused, forcing Baird to appeal once again.

 In Eisenstadt v.
 Baird, the Supreme Court knocked down the state law, stating that it violated the Equal Protection Clause.
 The apex court’s decision extended individuals’ right to privacy, established the unmarried individual’s right to purchase contraceptives, and effectively legalized pre-marital sex in the country.